 In a well-integrated financial system, assets with the same risk-return characteristics cost the same, irrespective of the country in which they are traded.
 Financial integration therefore contributes to the uniform transmission of the European Central Bank’s (ECB) monetary policy across the euro area.

 How does financial integration affect you?

 Increased financial integration in the euro area can result in more investment opportunities for market participants and mean that they are able to diversify financial risks beyond their national borders.
 What is more, retail bank interest rates for consumers vary less across borders when there is more integration in the financial system, and businesses that want to expand can access money more easily.

 In short, financial integration makes the European economy more efficient by ensuring a single European market for financial services.

-The ECB and the euro national central banks – the “Eurosystem” – are legally mandated to support financial integration in Europe.
-This is done by:
+The ECB and the euro national central banks – the Eurosystem – are legally mandated to support financial integration in Europe.
+There are a few ways we do this.

-- carrying out in-depth analysis on the state of financial integration.
+- Carrying out in-depth analyses of the state of financial integration

 LOOKING FOR THE LATEST ON FINANCIAL INTEGRATION?